StaafLab/PureBeta/README.md

 4. *Adjustment of beta values per CpG and sample*: in the ***reference_based_beta_correction()*** function, beta values are adjusted for sample composition using reference regressions and estimated purities.
 This can be performed following two approaches: refitting the regressions to include the new data points (betas to correct + estimated purities) or using the original reference regressions.
 Unlike **beta_correction_for_cohorts()**, this function does not require the usage of a full cohort of samples, as it is applicable to a single sample and a single CpG.

 ![](./man/figures/module3.png)

+For more information on each of the functions, go to [staaflab.github.io/PureBeta/](staaflab.github.io/PureBeta/) and click on Reference at the top of the page.

 ## Data